↑ This picture was taken looking southward from just south of point #11 on the map below, at Richmond Street and John. ↑

 #4 – You’ll see the art gallery on the south-east corner.
 You’re going to turn right, and walk southward alongside it.

-* * * UPDATE * * * : You’ll now have reached Grange Park, which has recently received a very extensive make-over, thanks primarily to philanthropist Galen Weston, so these photos of the park are out of date.
+* * * UPDATE * * * : At the southern end of the gallery, you’ll have reached Grange Park, which has recently received a very extensive make-over, thanks primarily to philanthropist Galen Weston, so these photos of the park are out of date.
 However, if you’d like to see what the beautiful new space looks like, I wrote about it in this post.

-#5 – At the southern most corner of the gallery you’ll see this cherub fountain to your left.
-Turn left to walk the path that runs along the back of the gallery.
+#5 – Turn left to walk the path that runs along the back of the gallery.

 #6 – The park behind the gallery is called Grange Park and the impressive mansion that you’ll come to, is called The Grange.
-It was built in 1817 and is the 12th oldest building still standing in Toronto.
-It is now part of the gallery, however was once the home of a prominent Toronto family.
+It was built in 1817 and is the oldest brick house in the city, the 12th oldest building still standing in Toronto.
+It is now part of the gallery, in fact was the actual gallery at one time.
+However, it was built as the home of a prominent Toronto family.
 I recently wrote a post about this place here.

 You’ll find a path running directly south from the doorway of The Grange.
 Take that path southward through the park.